GlassyBridge/Keychain-PCB/README.md

 # Keychain-PCB
 My first PCB design.
-Made for solder at hack club.
+Made for solder at hackclub.
-It is a Keychain/fidget based on my PFP(profile picture).
+It is a Keychain/fidget based on my PFP(profile picture) on hackclub's slack.
 ## BOM (Bill of Materials)
 | Material        | Footprint                                  | Quantity |
 |-----------------|--------------------------------------------|----------|